Phatnoir/pi-hole-wireless-reconnect/README.md

 If you're experiencing situations where the router is reachable but the internet connection fails:

 1. Check the main log for "Can reach router but cannot reach internet" messages
-2. Verify the DNS check host is reachable from your network: `ping 1.1.1.1`
+2. Verify the DNS check hosts are reachable from your network: `ping 1.1.1.1` and `ping 1.0.0.1`
 3. Consider adjusting the `MAX_INTERNET_FAILURES` value (default: 5) if you have an inconsistent internet connection
 4. Review the `RETRY_DELAY` value which affects how quickly the script responds to transient issues
 </details>